-Chapter 7 bankruptcy in Minnesota is sometimes referred to as the “clean slate” or “fresh start” bankruptcy because most unsecured debt, such as:
+Chapter 7 Bankruptcy in Minnesota is sometimes referred to as the “clean slate” or “fresh start” bankruptcy.

 - Medical bills